Super Tuesday: 2016: Super Tuesday I

 Super Tuesday in the 2016 presidential election was held on March 1, 2016.
 This date was dubbed the SEC Primary, since many of the participating states were represented in the U.S. Southeastern Conference for college athletics (five southern states).

 The participating states included Alabama, Arkansas, Colorado, Georgia, Massachusetts, Minnesota (with caucuses), Oklahoma, Tennessee, Texas, Vermont, and Virginia.
 Additionally, Republican caucuses were held in Alaska, North Dakota, and Wyoming.
 The territory of American Samoa held a Democratic caucus.

-The Republican candidates could win about half of the 1,237 delegates needed to secure the nomination.
+The Republican candidates could win about half of the 1,237 delegates needed to secure their party's presidential nomination.
 The two remaining Democrats were after 880 delegates, roughly one-third of those needed to win.
 The number of delegates from Texas is much greater than the other states: 155 for Republicans and 252 for Democrats.

 The Democratic primaries and caucuses concluded with Hillary Clinton winning Alabama, Arkansas, Georgia, Massachusetts, Tennessee, Texas, and Virginia, and Bernie Sanders winning Colorado, Minnesota, Oklahoma, and Vermont.
 Clinton received 486 delegates, and Sanders received 321.

 The Republican primaries and caucuses concluded with Donald Trump winning Alabama, Arkansas, Georgia, Massachusetts, Tennessee, Vermont, and Virginia; Ted Cruz winning Alaska, Oklahoma, and Texas; and Marco Rubio winning Minnesota.
 John Kasich and Ben Carson were also in the election, but neither won any states.
-Results from the North Dakota and Wyoming caucuses are yet to be determined, though their delegates are not required to support the winners of those contests and can freely pledge to their preferred candidate during their respective state party conventions.
+Results from the North Dakota and Wyoming caucuses were yet to be determined, as their delegates were not required to support the winners of those contests and can freely pledge to their preferred candidate during their respective state party conventions.

 Additionally, several third-party primaries were held on March 1.
 The Libertarian Party hosted its caucus in Minnesota, which was won by Gary Johnson.
 The Green Party of the United States hosted two contests, a primary in Massachusetts and a caucus in Minnesota, both of which were won by Jill Stein.

-Super Tuesday II
+2016: Super Tuesday II

 March 15, 2016, was dubbed Super Tuesday II, Mega Tuesday, or the Ides of March Primaries.
 Five states held both Democratic and Republican primaries: Illinois, Florida, North Carolina, Ohio, and Missouri.
 Republican caucuses were also held in the Northern Marianas Islands.
-The Republican races were particularly significant as four of these (excepting the North Carolina primary) were the first in the cycle to use winner-takes-all voting systems.
+The Republican races were particularly significant as four of these, excepting the North Carolina primary, were the first in the cycle to use winner-takes-all voting systems.
 Republican contests held prior to March 14 were only permitted to use proportional systems.
 There were 697 delegates at stake for Democrats and 358 delegates for Republicans.

 Some media sources referred to the contests on March 8 as Super Tuesday II, where two states held Democratic contests and four states held Republican contests, and referred to the March 15 contests as Super Tuesday III.